Food bills are set to soar by £380 this year

 - Published

-The average grocery bill in the UK is on course to rise by £380 this year, according to research company Kantar
+The average annual grocery bill in the UK is set to rise by £380 this year, according to research firm Kantar.

+That means shoppers could be paying on average an extra £32 a month for food and other groceries.

 The upward revision shows "just how sharp price increases have been recently and the impact inflation is having on the sector", said Kantar.